 The Cava Corgi is a designer hybrid breed that brings together the Cavalier King Charles Spaniel and the Pembroke Corgi.

-It is one of the explosion of hybrid breeds that began to emerge in the 1980’s, and even though it may not be that well known, perhaps that is all about to change?
+It is one of the explosions of hybrid breeds that began to emerge in the 1980s, and even though it may not be that well known, perhaps that is all about to change?

 That causes problems for potential owners as they are unsure as to how to look after it, but that is why we have created this Complete Guide to the Cava Corgi.

 By the end of it, you will be in a much better position when it comes to knowing how to correctly care for this breed.

 Ultimately, this will allow you to provide your new dog with a better life, and who would not want that to happen?

 However, before going into the details of the Cava Corgi, we need to begin by looking more closely at yourself to help you to ascertain if you are the correct match for this breed.